last-byte/PersistenceSniper/README.md

 ## Interpreting results
 As already introduced, `Find-AllPersistence` outputs an array of Powershell Custom Objects.
 Each object has the following properties, which can be used to filter, sort and better understand the different techniques the function looks for:
+- ComputerName: this is fairly straightforward.
+If you run `Find-AllPersistence` without a `-ComputerName` parameter, PersistenceSniper will run only on the local machine.
+Otherwise it will run on the remote computer(s) you specify;
 - Technique: this is the name of the technique itself, as it's commonly known in the community;
 - Classification: this property can be used to quickly identify techniques based on their MITRE ATT&CK technique and subtechnique number.
 For those techniques which don't have a MITRE ATT&CK classification, other classifications are used, the most common being [Hexacorn's one](https://www.hexacorn.com/blog/2017/01/28/beyond-good-ol-run-key-all-parts/) since a lot of techniques were discovered by him.
 When a technique's source cannot be reliably identified, the "Uncatalogued Technique N.#" classification is used;
 - Path: this is the path, on the filesystem or in the registry, at which the technique has been implanted;